Ito Process

 Continuous Limit

-The discrete time processes are then imagined in the limit as {% \Delta t \rightarrow 0 %} and written in differential form.
+The continuous time process is imagined as the limit as {% \Delta t \rightarrow 0 %} of the discrete time process and written in differential form.

 {% dX(t,W(t), \omega) = u(t, \omega) dt + \sigma(t, \omega) dB(t, \omega) %}